implse/Data_Structure_Python/README.md

 - 2 methods for DFS recursive or iterative.
 - Iterative method use a stack (LIFO).
-- Recursive method use stack memory.
+- Recursive method use stack-based memory.

+- __In-Order:__

-- __InOrder:__ visit the Left SubTree then the Root then the Right SubTree recursively.
+    - visit the Left SubTree then the Root then the Right SubTree recursively.
+    - In-order traversal is used to retrieve data of binary search tree in sorted order.

+- __Pre-Order:__

-- __PreOrder:__ visit the Root then Left SubTree then the Right SubTree recursively.
+    - visit the Root then Left SubTree then the Right SubTree recursively.
+    - Pre-Order traversal is used to create a copy of the tree and is also used to get prefix expression of an expression tree.

+- __Post-Order:__

-- __PostOrder:__ visit the Left SubTree then the right Sub Tree and the Root recursively.
+    - visit the Left SubTree then the right Sub Tree and the Root recursively.
+    - Post-Order traversal is used to delete the tree and is also used to get the postfix expression of an expression tree.

 ### Breadth First Search Traversal